aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 }
 ```

-Here, the keys in your json response are the primary keys of the pokémon.
+Here, the keys in your json response are the primary keys of the pokemon.
 The
-values are the pokémon objects themselves.
+values are the pokemon objects themselves.
 Let's use Jbuilder here!

 * Create a `views/api/pokemon/index.json.jbuilder` file.
-* Iterate over each pokémon.
+* Iterate over each pokemon.
-* Use `json.set!` to explicitly set the key to the pokémon's id.
+* Use `json.set!` to explicitly set the key to the pokemon's id.
-* Use `json.extract!` to grab the pokémon's `id`, `name`, and `image_url`.
+* Use `json.extract!` to grab the pokemon's `id`, `name`, and `image_url`.

 Like so: